The-One-And-Only-H/c-unittestdemo/README.md

-# C# unit test demo
+# C# demo

-C# unit test demo built with C# and .NET Core in Visual Studio using the Microsoft unit test framework.
+C# demo built with C#, including unit tests built with .NET Core in Visual Studio using the Microsoft unit test framework.

 Tech stack: